DETAILED MENU

 They begin to freewheel, spinning, and leading us into mazes from which

-And the more time passes, the more it harms us, and the more these scenarios
+it harms us, and the more these scenarios end up reproducing themselves,

-end up reproducing themselves, and we then have to really fight to keep
+and we then have to really fight to keep our heads above water.
+All of

-our daily life, reduces our freedom of choice, can push us to acts that
+It causes us suffering, pollutes our daily life, reduces our freedom of

-we later regret, or it ends up being marked on the body in the form of
+itself on the body in the form of so-called psychosomatic symptoms.

 - I